THERAPY FOR OBSESSIVE-COMPULSIVE DISORDER (OCD) AND ANXIETY

 Obsessive-compulsive disorder used to be classified as an Anxiety disorder, but more recently, OCD has been separated into its own category.
 However, the treatment for OCD and anxiety disorders shares many common aspects.

 OCD has been named the doubting disorder.
 The presentation of OCD can be variable, can change over time, and can attack the things that are most valuable to you.
-Common types of obsessions include fear of harming self or others, sexual obsessions, contamination, symmetry/ordering and "just right" feelings, superstitious or magical thinking, and religious or scrupulosity.
+Common types of obsessions include fear of harming self or others, sexual obsessions (including pedophilic OCD), contamination (e.g. Covid, bodily fluids, dirt, etc.), symmetry/ordering and "just right" feelings, perfectionism, concerns with sensorimotor / automatic bodily functions (e.g breathing, heart beat, etc.), superstitious or magical thinking, and religious or scrupulosity.
 Pure obsessional OCD, also known as "pure O" is a type of OCD where people have disturbing intrusive thoughts, but there are no apparent behavioral compulsions.
-However, when we look carefully, we find a range of metal compulsions and avoidance.
+However, when we look carefully, we find a range of metal compulsions (e.g. rumination, worry, looking for evidence, reviewing, etc.) and avoidance of objects, situations, places or people.
 Exposure and Response Prevention (ERP), the evidence based treatment for OCD, is effective for behavioral and mental compulsions, as well as for avoidance behaviors.
 Other adjunctive treatments for OCD, such as mindfulness and acceptance and commitment therapy may be added as needed, but ERP remains the most active agent of change for OCD.

 Anxiety disorders, such as generalized anxiety, panic disorder, social phobia and specific phobias all share common aspects of treatment that include cognitive-behavioral therapy, mindfulness, and acceptance and commitment therapy.
 Some people don’t necessarily meet criteria for an anxiety disorder but may have a propensity to worry, lack the support they need to face challenges, or have difficulties problem solving under stressful circumstances, and therefore my also experience considerable anxiety and may benefit from therapy.